 - Island Health – 1-800-204-6166

-Current BCCDC guidelines applicable to residents as of March 23, 2020
+Current BCCDC guidelines applicable to residents are available at:

 If a resident has been advised by public health or a medical practitioner to self-isolate or modify duties due to COVID-19 risk (not exposure), they would need to contact their Program Director to discuss their options, which could include working from home.